 It is a privilege to be able to work with someone you have looked up to for advice.
 For me, that person is +Court Tuttle of +The Blog Builders at TheBlogBuilders.com.
-I actually learned Internet Marketing from his resources at the The Keyword Academy several years ago.
-Fast forward to this year, I decided to launch Attorney Rankings and I reached out to Court for professional consulting related to launch and promotion of the site.
-I owe Court more than he knows and it is a great privilege to interview him.
+I learned internet marketing from his resources at the The Keyword Academy several years ago.
+Fast-forward to this year: I decided to launch Attorney Rankings, and I reached out to Court for professional consulting related to launch and promotion of the site.
+I owe Court more than he knows, and it is a great privilege to interview him.

-Q: I want to start a blog for my law firm, do I setup a blog on or off of my main website?
+Q: I want to start a blog for my law firm.
+Do I set up a blog on or off my main website?

 A: I would HIGHLY (I really can’t emphasize this enough) recommend adding a blog to your existing website.